oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 }
 ```

-Create the document file `companyList.graphql` containing the query definition for the test, in the folder `src/main/test/resources/graphql-test`:
+Create the document file `companyList.graphql` containing the query definition for the test, in the directory `src/main/test/resources/graphql-test`:

 __companyList.graphql__
 ```graphql